Everyone has different facial features, body types, and coloring. There are also differences in female external genitalia, known as the vulva.

 If the area is overly sensitive, you may be inclined to avoid touching it.
 It can also be trickier to clean between the folds of skin, particularly during your period.
 This may lead to chronic infections.

 Long labia can rub on your underwear.
-Prolonged friction can lead to rough, irritated skin that’s super sensitive.
+Prolonged friction can lead to rough, irritated skin that’s very sensitive.

 Pain and discomfort